• Skip to primary navigation

 Always be in the know

 As mentioned earlier, The Richmond Experience is the page to follow on Instagram.
-They’re one of the best sources for events, restaurants, breweries, local businesses and just about everything else RVA has to offer.
+They’re one of the best sources for events, restaurants, breweries, local businesses, and just about everything RVA has to offer.

-They also have a weekly newsletter for members that give more details so you’re always in the know.
-At the time of writing this post, the membership is $39 a year.
+They also have a weekly newsletter for members that give more details, so you’re always in the know.
+When writing this post, the membership is $39 a year.
 Not bad considering all the insider details and specials they provide.

-And if you’re a local Richmond business, you can even partner up with them for promotional services to help support your business.
-I’ve used it in the past for canvas print giveaway, saw a ton of new followers and interest for my brand.
+And if you’re a local Richmond business, you can even partner with them for promotional services to help support your business.
+I’ve used it in the past for canvas print giveaways and saw a ton of new followers and interest in my brand.

 Fun Things To Do In Richmond VA For Couples

-This could probably be it’s own page but I’ll keep it here on this guide as a one stop shop for now.
+This could probably be its own page, but I’ll keep it here in this guide as a one-stop shop for now.
 And I mention it at the end of the article because you can do just about everything I mentioned above as a couple and double the fun!
-But here’s a few specific fun things to do in Richmond VA for couples.
-(I’ll try not to list a bunch of picnic’y things, but that’s something we do quite often, so no guarantees)
+But here are a few specific fun things to do in Richmond, VA, for couples.

 Hang Out On VMFA’s Lawn For Sunset And/Or A Drink